 Timetable: Open every day -except Tuesdays- from 9.30 a.m. to 19.30 a.m.
 Sunday open from 9.30 to 14.30.

-With its exhibition of contemporary national and international art masterpieces, it is one of the most important museum poles in southern Italy.
+With its exhibition of contemporary national and international art masterpieces, the MADRE museum it is one of the most important museum poles in southern Italy.
 It is located in the old Palazzo Donna Regina, in the heart of the historic center, and develops on 4,500 sqm of exhibition area, divided into 4 levels and in two large interior courtyards.
+The MADRE is one of the artistic sites included in the Naples Pass, so don't miss this opportunity and take advantage of it.

 How to get there: Metro Line 1 — Museum stop.
 Metro Line 2 — Piazza Cavour stop